wish44165/One-Epoch-Training-for-Object-Detection-in-Fisheye-Images/README.md

 $\large{\textbf{Abstract}}$

 This challenge is divided into two stages: qualification and final competition.
 We will acquire regular image data and need to perform detection on images with a fisheye effect.
 The approach outlined in this report involves initially taking the original images and transforming them to resemble images with a fisheye effect for training purposes.
 Furthermore, this challenge imposes limitations on computational resources, so striking a balance between accuracy and speed is a crucial aspect.
-Firstly, we will outline the approach employed in this challenge.
-Additionally, we will provide the complete procedure that replicates our results.
 To summarize, we secured the first position in the qualification competition and the fourth position in the final competition.